2015 Faculty Mini-grant Program

 By accepting this award the PI agrees to submit a final report to the Office

-of Dean of Graduate Studies and Research.
+of Graduate Studies and Research.
 This report will

 allow the university to evaluate the effectiveness of the program.

 The final report deadline is 12 months after the project period has